Konvt/pgbar/docs/QuickStart.md

 }
 ```
 #### Thread safety
-All methods of configuring the type `SpinBar` are thread-safe, which means that you can modify the data in the progress bar while it is running.
+All methods of configuring the type `Spin` are thread-safe, which means that you can modify the data in the progress bar while it is running.

-Only the `tick()`, `tick_to()` and `reset()` methods of `SpinnerBar` are thread-safe; The rest of the methods, especially `iterate()`, are thread-unsafe.
+Only the `tick()`, `tick_to()` and `reset()` methods of `SpinBar` are thread-safe; The rest of the methods, especially `iterate()`, are thread-unsafe.

 This means that the progress bar allows multiple threads to call its `tick()`, `tick_to()` or `reset()` methods simultaneously; This does not include moving assignments, moving constructs, and swapping two objects, as well as the `iterate()` method.

 And you should never attempt to move or swap the current object while the progress bar is running.
 #### Output stream
-`SpinnerBar` defaults to output string to standard error stream `stderr`; The output stream for the specific binding is defined by the first template parameter.
+`SpinBar` defaults to output string to standard error stream `stderr`; The output stream for the specific binding is defined by the first template parameter.

 ```cpp
 #include "pgbar/pgbar.hpp"